arpoma16/rosbot_task_manager/README.md

 ### run mission  recognizer

 ### run task command

+### how test it
+for test you can use  a bash  for run the services

+        rosservice call /service_name service-args

 ### Docker services for rosbot 2R
 Encender los servicios( esto se tiene que hacer usando vnc)